laszloszurok/hugo-website/content/arch-notes/post-installation.md

 ## Accessing the AUR

-The [Arch User Repository](https://wiki.archlinux.org/index.php/Arch_User_Repository) - as the name suggests - is a repository which contains software made by the community.
+The {{< target-blank title="Arch User Repository" url="https://wiki.archlinux.org/index.php/Arch_User_Repository" >}} - as the name suggests - is a repository which contains software made by the community.
 You can not access this repository directly with pacman.
 You have to install a software called an AUR helper to be able to install packages from this repo.
-My favourite one is [yay](https://github.com/Jguer/yay).
+My favourite one is {{< target-blank title="yay" url="https://github.com/Jguer/yay" >}}.
 You can install it with the following commands:

 ```terminal
 git clone https://aur.archlinux.org/yay.git